 Tennessee Biodiversity Summit

-The second annual Tennessee Biodiversity Summit has been set for October 21, 2026.
+The second annual Tennessee Biodiversity Summit takes place on October 21, 2026.

-This year's theme is MOVING THE CONSERVATION NEEDLE.
+This year's theme is MOVING THE CONSERVATION NEEDLE, WINS IN CONSERVATION.

 The goals of this event are to recognize the Tennessee State Wildlife Action Plan (SWAP), which strives to preserve, conserve, manage, and protect the fish and wildlife of the state and their habitats, and to recognize the work being accomplished across the state and beyond for the use, benefit, and enjoyment of the citizens of Tennessee and its visitors.